tobasqo/rest-api-client/README.md

 ## References

+### Packages

-These libraries are not integrated into the package but are worth mentioning for users who want to extend functionality:
+These libraries are not integrated into the package but are worth mentioning for those who want to extend functionality:

 - [Tenacity](https://tenacity.readthedocs.io/en/latest/) - retry on errors
 - [HTTPX Limiter](https://pypi.org/project/httpx-limiter/) - rate limiting

+### Other resources

 - [Async usage of httpx](https://oneuptime.com/blog/post/2026-02-03-python-httpx-async-requests/view)